 A Debt Arrangement Scheme is a debt management tool designed to help people repay their debts over an agreed amount of time without the threat of legal action.
 Creditors cannot block the scheme if it is fair and reasonable.

 A Trust Deed is a legally binding voluntary agreement which allows your Trustee to take over responsibility for dealing with your creditors.
 In this instance, you would stop paying HMRC and, instead, you pay your Trustee whatever surplus income you have left over a fixed term – usually 48 months – until the debt is repaid or the term is over, whichever happens first.

 Sequestration is a form of insolvency that results in a person’s assets being transferred into the control of an appointed Trustee so that they can be used to satisfy creditors to the greatest extent possible.
 The term Sequestration itself means much the same as bankruptcy in other parts of the UK.

 For personal debt issues that you feel are spiralling out of control, your best course of action is to contact us as soon as possible and a regulated Scottish money advisor can talk with you completely free of charge at your convenience.
-We have four offices across Scotland; these are in Aberdeen, Dundee, Edinburgh, Glasgow and Inverness.
+We have five offices across Scotland; these are in Aberdeen, Dundee, Edinburgh, Glasgow and Inverness.

 Our Scottish based team can help advise you on your debt problems.